terrortylor/ansible_dev_machine_setup/README.md

 Modify packages etc here.

 # Stuff not automated (yet...?)
-## Android Dev
+*  Android Dev : To set up the Android SDK this is done via Android Studio as per [this link](https://facebook.github.io/react-native/docs/getting-started.html); depending on what SDK version is required.
-To set up the Android SDK this is done via Android Studio as per [this link](https://facebook.github.io/react-native/docs/getting-started.html); depending on what SDK version is required.
+* Atom theme UI and syntax highlighting preference